robertpsoane/othello-cli/README.md

 Text based Othello game with AI

-Mainly hacked together with the aim of creating a workin minimax player.
+Mainly hacked together with the aim of creating a working minimax player.
 Could do with refactoring...
 Future improvements that could be made:
 - Refactor code
 - Add different AI difficulty levels
 - Add a GUI

+There is an 8x8 CLI based exe for systems without python installed.

 Game can be played in 8x8 and 6x6 mode.
 6x6 is faster.
 Simply change the line `DIMS = ` (line 40 in the code) between 6 and 8 to change the board size.